Hacker Helps Family Recover Minivan After Losing One-Of-A-Kind Car Key

 Now that they have posted pictures of their analog keys, I hope they have replaced those too.

-Just go down to a dealer (Score:2)
+Just go down to a dealer (Score:5, Insightful)

 Using the VIN number, they can reproduce ANY key for ANY model the manufacturer carries.
 Sure it may be a bit of a hassle but with proof of ownership, any dealer can reproduce the keys.
 I've done it a number of time, a key just to get in the car is often free and a smart key can cost $150-250.